HOW TO TINT PLASTER: ADDING COLOR

 Powdered pigments may be used if a very particular historical color is hard to reproduce with the standard combinations of tints.
 Vasari doesn't use powdered pigments.
 Powdered pigments are most effective in Lime Wash and artistic applications.
 Here are the most important things you should know about these pigments:

 - Not all powder pigments will work in plaster.
 Some pigments are insoluble in water.

 - When adding pigments to plaster, always, always – dissolve pigments into water first and fully – making a paste or thick slurry.
 Otherwise, you’ll get dry particles that leave harsh streaks of color on the wall.

-- As with Universal tints, powdered pigmented plaster will dry much lighter than it looks when wet.
+- Like Universal tints, powdered pigmented plaster will dry much lighter than it looks when wet.

-- A few pigments are coarser than others; making them difficult to use in Veneziano plaster, where they can leave scratches.
-Some of these pigments must be very well strained before use.
+- A few pigments are coarser than others, making them difficult to use in Veneziano plaster, where they can leave scratches.
+Some of these pigments must be strained thoroughly before use.